nielsbaloe/webrtc-php/README.md

 I am using EventSource instead of a websocket, which actually works in all browsers including mobile browsers (except IE/Edge but I use a polyfill for that).
 With EventSource, the browser automaticly request the server for new data once every few seconds with a normal HTTP request.
 Because "a few seconds" is "long", I wrote the eventsource.onmessage in a way that it can receive multiple messages in one call.
 It works perfectly, but due to the "few seconds" the handshake takes a bit longer.

-EventSource is syntacticly similar to WebSocket, but it has no send() method to send data to the server - for that I use a plain AJAX xmlHttpRequest.
+EventSource is syntacticly equal to WebSocket, except that there is no send() method to send data back to the server - for that I use a plain AJAX xmlHttpRequest.
 On the serverside, plain files are used for storage of data that is received on the server side but not yet sended to other users.

 ## Usage